Varied Devices

 The next era involved document cameras, projectors, and touch boards for a whole class shared experience.
 The teacher could share a website or document with the class.
 It was easy for everyone to focus on that single point of interest.

 Getting back to the hardware side, many schools boil things down to three options when choosing student devices: iPads, Chromebooks, or Windows S laptops.
-They are all available for $300, but management licensing, apps, and other programs may add to the cost.
+They are all available for around $300 but management licensing, apps, and other programs may add to the cost.
 Chromebooks and Windows S laptops can offer bargain versions in the $150 - $250 range.
 Buy one and try it out first.
 Ease and cost of central management is an important consideration, especially if whoever will manage them is not a technologist.
 The larger the fleet, the more important the management.

 For staff and teachers, many schools still go the Windows route.
 Desktops cost a little more up front because of the monitor purchase but they should last longer, have better opportunity for repair or upgrade, and be more powerful.
 A laptop is a little cheaper upfront, allows a teacher to complete work at home, and offers mobility within the school.
 Since COVID19, this is a real deal breaker for many schools.
 However, bear in mind a laptop has a higher chance of damage, has less power, and may result in less productivity if a teacher is not comfortable with the keyboard and trackpad combo.
 It also can create frustration when a teacher wants personal programs or data on the laptop and whether or not that is allowed or they are able.

-iPads are best for touch and video.
+Apple iPads are best for touch and video.
 Also, if you have money for apps, they have some great experiences for kids.
 They can be basic and pair well with younger kids.
-They have grown in many other abilities that can press the creative and cognitive abilities or older students, too.
+They have grown in many other abilities that can press the creative and cognitive abilities of older students, too.
 Just be prepared for paying for keyboards, apps, a case, a warranty, and maybe even a $200 pencil!

 The Windows laptop for students option seems like we are traveling back in time.
 The school system administrator of all the teacher Windows desktops can now manage the kids laptops with no additional skills and very little additional expense.
 That sounds great, but Microsoft is a profitable company because they moved their management system to the cloud, too!
 They now require annual subscriptions for both management and productivity software, and lots of add-on options if you want all the abilities you use to have from a local server.
 Sour grapes in my book, but it doesn't end up being that much more expensive than any other option if you go with the cheaper laptops.
 However, these are not full blown Windows laptops.
 They will operate with a more lightweight base, allowing for faster access to online resources with less horses under the hood.
 This is a good thing for student devices.
 Limiting what a devices can do limits student desires, helping them focus on school work.